 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website.
 Any transmission is at your own risk.
 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

-Your data may be stored by third parties on our behalf.
+Your data may be stored by third parties on our behalf as set out in this Policy.
 We, and our third party contractors, employ security measures to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction or damage.

 Please help us keep our records updated by informing us of any changes to your email address and other contact details.